ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 23: The rate of bytes sent to all clients metric metadata" caption-side="top"}
+{: caption="The rate of bytes sent to all clients metric metadata" caption-side="top"}

 #### MySQL The rate of failed attempts to connect to the MySQL server
 {: #ibm_databases_for_mysql_aborted_connects_rate}